Table of Contents

 stark@stark:~/eclipse-workspace/Aditya/src$ g++ Ascii2Char.cc stark@stark:~/eclipse-workspace/Aditya/src$ ./a.out Enter ASCII: 48 Corresponding character is: 0 stark@stark:~/eclipse-workspace/Aditya/src$ ./a.out Enter ASCII: 97 Corresponding character is: a stark@stark:~/eclipse-workspace/Aditya/src$ ./a.out Enter ASCII: 156 Corresponding character is: � |

-You can see that the output is very much what we expect for the input we have given to the code.
-You should take note that when we provide an integer that does not have a character corresponding to it a garbage value is printed.
-We can see this in our last output.
+We can see that the output aligns well with the input we have provided to the code.
+It’s important to note that when we provide an integer without a corresponding character, a garbage value is printed, as observed in our last output.

-We have already seen above that function style char()
+We have already seen above that the function style char()

 cast can convert an ASCII value to the corresponding integer.
-But it is not the only method that C++ provides us.
-C++ also supports old C-style casts that you might be familiar with.
-In this method, we simply take an integer and cast it to the char type explicitly using the char keyword.
-After that, we assign the character to a variable of type char.
-In this way, we can convert our ASCII value to its corresponding character in C++ as shown below.
+However, this is not the only method C++ provides us.
+C++ also supports old C-style casts, with which we might already be familiar.
+In this method, we take an integer and explicitly cast it to the char

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 |